ppy/osu-wiki/wiki/People/Beatmap_Nominators/Rules/en.md

 - **Do not veto beatmaps of game modes you are not formally qualified for.** You are not allowed to nominate them, so blocking a nomination without the ability to renominate the beatmap makes no sense.
 This does not apply to vetoes regarding audio, backgrounds, or other content that does not directly pertain to the beatmap's game mode.
 - **You can veto a beatmap by posting the issues you think need to be addressed before reaching Ranked status in the form of problem or suggestion stamps in the respective modding discussion.** This will halt the beatmap from proceeding into Ranked.
 A beatmap that is qualified may be vetoed using a suggestion stamp in order to keep the map in qualified during discussion.
 Other nominators will be unable to nominate it again until the veto is lifted.
 The veto post must include a clear problem and reasoning for stopping the ranking process of the beatmap.
 You must participate in the resulting discussion and attempt to reach a mutual agreement.
 - **Do not veto for unrankables.** Unrankables imply that no other nominator should nominate and that the mapper has no other choice but to fix it, in the same way an upheld veto works.
-- **Do not nominate vetoed beatmaps.** A beatmap must have its veto dismissed before renomination, which can happen if the vetoing nominator decides to lift the veto following a satisfactory discussion or appropriate changes to the beatmap, or if the mapper or vetoing nominator requests a mediation and the BNs and NAT members of the relevant mode decide that the veto is unnecessary or invalid.
+- **Do not nominate vetoed beatmaps.** A beatmap must have its veto dismissed before renomination, which can happen if the vetoing nominator decides to lift the veto following a satisfactory discussion or appropriate changes to the beatmap, or if the mapper or vetoing nominator requests a mediation and the jury[^new-jury] decides that the veto is unnecessary or invalid.

 ## Notes

 [^multi-key-mode]: Beatmaps with multiple key modes count as 2 nominations for activity purposes.
+[^new-jury]: "The jury" refers to the BN and NAT members of the relevant game mode, or all BN and NAT members if the veto does not directly pertain to the relevant game mode.